Skip to main content

 Handmade Canvas Frames

-We make canvas floater frames for canvasses up to 3 metres
+We make canvas floater frames for stretched canvas up to 5 metres

 Zero Reflections

-As there's no glazing with a tray frame, there's no reflections like you get with glass.
+As there's no glazing with a tray frame, there's no reflections like you'd get with glass.
 Your artwork can be enjoyed with absolute clarity.

 More Economical